Haiderahandali/my-bash-scripts/README.md

 .bash_profile file (usually it is in your HOME directory, if not you can create one) and source it using the command: **source ~/.bash_profile**

+### mv_compile_commands
+This script find **compile_commands.json** in the directory the command was invoked from.
+If no argument are passed, it will copy the file to same directory it was invoked from. alternatively, you can pass a path as the first argument, to copy the **compile_commands.json** to that path.